Unmasking intimate partner violence

 As time goes on, IPV causes devastating harm to the victim’s psychological, emotional and physical health.
 Unfortunately, it is often difficult to see the link between a victim's symptoms and the violence she has endured.
 Psychological violence undermines the victim's self-esteem, confidence, power to act and sense of safety.
 Emotional violence forces her to experience fear, pain, anger, anguish and despair.
 Spiritual violence destroys her beliefs, her dreams, and the meaning she gives to her life.
 Physical violence harms her health, depletes her resources, injures her body and can be life-threatening.
 Sexual violence ravages the most intimate parts of herself.
 Cyberviolence monitors, listen to and follows her everywhere.
 Judicial violence ruins her financially and prevents her from exercising her rights.
 Financial violence ruins her credit and undermines her ability to provide for herself and her children.
 Isolation destroys her credibility, steals her family and isolates her from her network.
 Violence via children forces her to submit in order to protect them.

-- Are there violent behaviours in my relationship ? : An interactive questionnaire
+- Is there violence in my relationship ?
+Interactive Self-Assessment tools

 - Beyond violent behaviours : power and control